-I recently graduated from Carnegie Mellon University with a B.S. in mathematics and philosophy, concentrating in logic.
+I received my B.S. at Carnegie Mellon in mathematics and philosophy, concentrating in logic.
 I was fortunate to be advised by Jeremy Avigad.

 My research is in programming languages and artificial intelligence.
 I build bridges between two approaches to probabilistic reasoning: the efficient knowledge compilation approach and the feature-rich, safe semantic approach.
 In some sense I'm working on "compilers for probability theory".
 I'm also interested in interactive theorem proving, program logics, and their pedagogy.

 In a past life, I wanted to become a functional analyst.
 I have a publication from this time with Seth Hoisington, Brian Udall, and Roger Nichols, when I was at the UTC Math REU.

 I'm a first-generation Korean American.
 My Erdős number is 5.
 According to David Savitt's Springer GTM personality quiz, I am Mac Lane's Categories for the Working Mathematician.